jonnonz1/nz-statute-book/acts/public/2004/judicial-conduct-commissioner-and-judicial-conduct-panel-act-2004.md

 ### 35 Official Information Act 1982 amended
 Amendment(s) incorporated in the Act(s).

+**Savings provision**

+### 36 Amendments do not apply to certain complaints
+Complaints made before the commencement of the Judicial Conduct Commissioner and Judicial Conduct Panel (Deputy Commissioner and Disposal of Complaints) Amendment Act 2010 must be dealt with as if that Act had not been enacted.

-## Schedule 1 — Overview of process for Judicial Conduct Commissioner and Judicial Conduct Panel
+## Schedule 1 — Overview of process forJudicial Conduct Commissionerand Judicial Conduct Panel

 ## Schedule 2 — Provisions relating to Judicial Conduct Commissioner and members of Judicial Conduct Panel

-### Part 1 — Judicial Conduct Commissioner
+### Part 1 — Judicial Conduct Commissioner and Deputy Judicial Conduct Commissioner

-### 1 Term of office of Commissioner
+### 1 Term of office of Commissioner and Deputy Commissioner
-(1) A person holds office as the Judicial Conduct Commissioner for a term (which must be not less than 2 years and not more than 5 years) that the Governor-General, on the recommendation of the House of Representatives, specifies in the person's appointment.
+(1) A person holds office as the Judicial Conduct Commissioner or as the Deputy Judicial Conduct Commissioner for a term (which must be not less than 2 years and not more than 5 years) that the Governor-General, on the recommendation of the House of Representatives, specifies in the person's appointment.
-(2) A person may be reappointed as the Commissioner.
+(2) A person may be reappointed as the Commissioner or as the Deputy Commissioner.
-(3) The Commissioner, unless he or she sooner vacates office by death, resignation, removal, or failure to be confirmed in office, continues to hold office, even though the term for which he or she was appointed may have expired, until one of the following occurs:
+(3) The Commissioner or the Deputy Commissioner, unless he or she sooner vacates office by death, resignation, removal, or failure to be confirmed in office, continues to hold office, even though the term for which he or she was appointed may have expired, until one of the following occurs:
-  (a) the Commissioner is reappointed; or
-  (b) a successor is appointed.
+  (a) the Commissioner or the Deputy Commissioner is reappointed; or (b) a successor is appointed.
-(4) The Commissioner may resign the office at any time by written notice given to the Governor-General.
+(4) The Commissioner or the Deputy Commissioner may resign the office at any time by written notice given to the Governor-General.
 (5) A notice of resignation under subclause (4) must state the date on which the resignation takes effect.

 ### 2 Filling of vacancy
 (1) If a vacancy occurs in the office of Commissioner, the vacancy must be filled by the appointment of a successor by the Governor-General on the recommendation of the House of Representatives.
+(1A) If a vacancy occurs in the office of Deputy Commissioner, the vacancy may be filled by the appointment of a successor by the Governor-General on the recommendation of the House of Representatives.
 (2) Subclause (3) applies if—
-  (a) a vacancy occurs while Parliament is not in session, or exists at the close of a session; and (b) the House of Representatives has not recommended an appointment to fill the vacancy.
+  (a) a vacancy specified in subclause (1) or (1A) occurs while Parliament is not in session, or exists at the close of a session; and
+  (b) the House of Representatives has not recommended an appointment to fill the vacancy.
 (3) When this subclause applies, the vacancy may, at any time before the commencement of the next ensuing session of Parliament, be filled by the appointment of a successor by the Governor-General in Council.
 (4) An appointment made under subclause (3) lapses and the office again becomes vacant unless, before the end of the 24th sitting day of the House of Representatives following the date of the appointment, the House confirms the appointment.

-### 3 Removal of Commissioner
+### 3 Removal of Commissioner or Deputy Commissioner
-The Governor-General, on an address from the House of Representatives, may remove the Commissioner from office for— (a) incapacity; or
+The Governor-General, on an address from the House of Representatives, may remove the Commissioner or the Deputy Commissioner from office for—
+  (a) incapacity; or
   (b) misconduct.

-### 4 Commissioner protected
+### 4 Commissioner and Deputy Commissioner protected
-(1) This clause applies to the Commissioner and to every person engaged or employed in connection with the work of the Commissioner.
+(1) This clause applies to the Commissioner, to the Deputy Commissioner, and to every person engaged or employed in connection with the work of the Commissioner or the Deputy Commissioner.
 (2) No proceedings, civil or criminal, lie against any person to whom this section applies for anything he or she may do or report or say in the course of the exercise or intended exercise of his or her duties under this Act, unless it is shown that he or she acted in bad faith.
 (3) No person to whom this clause applies is required to give evidence in any court, or in any proceedings of a judicial nature, in respect of anything coming to his or her knowledge in the exercise of his or her functions.
 (4) Nothing in subclause (2) or subclause (3) applies in respect of proceedings for— (a) an offence against section 78 or section 78A(1) or section 105 or section 105A or section 105B of the Crimes Act 1961 or against section 20A of the Summary Offences Act 1981; or
   (b) the offence of attempting or conspiring to commit an offence against section 78 or section 78A(1) or section 105 or section 105A or section 105B of the Crimes Act 1961 or against section 20A of the Summary Offences Act 1981.
-(5) Anything said or any information supplied or any document or thing produced by any person in the course of any inquiry by, or proceedings before, the Commissioner under this Act is privileged in the same manner as if the inquiry or proceedings were proceedings in a court.
+(5) Anything said or any information supplied or any document or thing produced by any person in the course of any inquiry by, or proceedings before, the Commissioner or the Deputy Commissioner under this Act is privileged in the same manner as if the inquiry or proceedings were proceedings in a court.
-(6) For the purposes of clause 3 of Part 2 of Schedule 1 of the Defamation Act 1992, any report made by the Commissioner under this Act is deemed to be an official report made by a person holding an inquiry under the authority of the Parliament of New Zealand.
+(6) For the purposes of clause 3 of Part 2 of Schedule 1 of the Defamation Act 1992, any report made by the Commissioner or the Deputy Commissioner under this Act is deemed to be an official report made by a person holding an inquiry under the authority of the Parliament of New Zealand.

 ### 5 Salary and allowances
-(1) The Commissioner must be paid the remuneration and allowances that the Remuneration Authority determines.
+(1) The Commissioner and the Deputy Commissioner must be paid the remuneration and allowances that the Remuneration Authority determines.
-(2) The Commissioner is entitled to receive from the funds of the Commissioner's office the actual and reasonable costs for travelling and other expenses that relate to the performance of his or her duties and responsibilities as the Commissioner.
+(2) The Commissioner or the Deputy Commissioner is entitled to receive from the funds of the Commissioner’s office the actual and reasonable costs for travelling and other expenses that relate to the performance of his or her duties and responsibilities as the Commissioner or as the Deputy Commissioner.

 ### 6 Staff and administrative support
-The Commissioner has the staff and administrative support that is provided by the chief executive of the agency, organisation, or department within which the Commissioner is located.
+The Commissioner and Deputy Commissioner have the staff and administrative support that is provided by the chief executive of the agency, organisation, or department within which the Commissioner and the Deputy Commissioner are located.

 ### 7 Delegations
 (1) The Commissioner may by writing, either generally or specifically, delegate any of his or her functions or powers to—